meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 - Replace the pyrite or black tourmaline with a clear quartz or selenite crystal
 - Bowl of water with flower petals in it

-Offering: Submerge the ashes of the list of habits in the bowl of water.
+**Offering**: Submerge the ashes of the list of habits in the bowl of water.

 Ritual Tools: A chalice or cup to represent emotional purification.

 Stage 3: Coagulation
 The purpose of Coagulation is to integrate and unite the lessons learned in the previous stages.

-Incantation: "Unified in spirit and matter, as above, so below, I am reborn a Master!"
+**Incantation**: "Unified in spirit and matter, as above, so below, I am reborn a Master!"

 Altar setup:
 - Maintain the Hermetic symbols from the first two stages